s-takeuchi/YaizuNetTool/doc/readme/ReadmeENG.txt

 (5) Support for IPv6 connectivity enabled.
 (6) Support enabled for Windows 8.1, Windows 10 and Windows Server 2012 R2.

+* Version 1.5.0 ---> 1.6.0
+(1) Support enabled for data reception which the specified size of
+    Content-Length in HTTP header as a new terminate condition of TCP receiver.

 =================================================
 4.License Agreement